Not everyone can make it to the polls on Election Day, which is why you have the ability to vote early both in person and by mail.

 A vote-by-mail ballot will be mailed to you as a military and overseas voter, 45 to 60 days before Election Day.
 You can confirm if your vote-by-mail ballot was issued or whether it has been received by our office through the My Voting Information tool.

 As a military and overseas voter, you can also request a ballot be sent via email.
-Prior to the election, you will receive an email with instructions to access the Voting Away From Home portal, answer a few questions, and download their ballot.
+Prior to the election, you will receive an email with instructions to access the Voting Away From Home portal, answer a few questions, and download your ballot.
 Ballots can be returned by mail to the Election Office or by fax to (925)335-7843.

 Vote Early In Person

 Contra Costa County has Regional Early Voting sites that give you flexibility in casting your ballot.